-Patrick Cafferty is of counsel in the San Francisco office of Munger, Tolles & Olson.
+Patrick Cafferty is a senior counsel in the San Francisco office of Munger, Tolles & Olson.

 Mr. Cafferty received his B.S.in civil (environmental) engineering in 1973 from Brown University, where he was a two-year letterman on the football team.
 Mr. Cafferty received his J.D. with honors from Fordham Law School in 1976.